This 5 ingredient mashed sweet potatoes recipe is super easy to make and so good for you!

 It was very easy to mash the sweet potatoes and made a lot less dirty dishes.

-Add some milk, melted butter, salt, and chopped pecans and it’s done!
+Add some milk, melted butter, salt, chopped pecans and some salt & pepper and it’s done!

 Just the right amount of buttery sweetness and crunchy pecans in every bite.